namrata4447/Aatmani-Project-Doc/README.md

 https://www.codegrepper.com/code-examples/shell/install+kubectl+ubuntu+20.04
 - Created 3 namespaces in Eks Cluster ie. dev,qa and prod in the jumpbox where helm is installed i.e dev environment is for developer Team , qa environment is for testing team.
 And prod environment is for production team.
 - After creating the helm chart rename the values.yml file to dev-values.yml,qa-values.yml,prod-values.yml add ECR repo url (point in ref with Workflow 5),replicaCount:1 (dev),replicaCount:1 (qa),replicaCount:2 (prod), Service type: LoadBalancer, port number:3000 and push the code to github repo.
+Three loadbalancers will get created w.r.t dev,qa and prod in aws console.A service of type LoadBalancer is the simplest and the fastest way to expose a service inside a Kubernetes cluster to the external world.

 #### Workflow 5
 - Create a Amazon Elastic Container Registry(ECR) repo and upload latest image.